matthieubron/project-bpa-de2/README.md

 Explain main functions of code

 ### Instructions and photos
-Schematic of the NeoPixel display
+Schematic of the NeoPixel display, we set a dictionary
 ![NeoPixel_schematic](Pictures/NeoPixel_schematics.svg)